 After an adventurous bus ride and motorcycle taxi, we arrived at the entrance to Playa Blanca on the crowded touristy part of the beach.
 Immediately, people started coming out of their hostels and restaurants pleading us to stay or eat with them.
 We didn’t want to be near the crowds so we took the advice of my friend Tyra who told me to walk as far down the beach as possible before deciding on a place to stay.

 There are some very simple places to stay on the beach in a more isolated area with less people.
-You can find a cabana for COP$50,000 for the night or stay in a hammock much cheaper.
+You can find a cabana for COP$50,000 for the night or stay in a hammock much cheaper (as of December 2014).
 Tyra recommended El Paraiso de Mama Ruth but there were still too many people around for our liking.
 When Tyra visited six years earlier, Mama Ruth’s place was the last one on the beach.
 Things have definitely changed!

 We kept walking until we arrived at the very quiet Hostal Playa Blanca, about 15 minutes from the entrance to the beach.
 It’s a wooden structure with cabanas and a balcony on top.
 They have sun chairs and a small restaurant under the cabanas.
-It cost COP$50,000 for the cabana and there was free wifi.
-There is no running water so bathrooms and showers are very simple.
-There is one shower and one toilet shared by everyone at the hostel.
+It cost COP$50,000 for the cabana and there was free wifi (as of December 2014).
+With no running water, bathrooms and showers are very simple.
+There’s one shower and one toilet shared by everyone at the hostel.
 There are no doors to the cabanas, but we didn’t have a problem with our valuables.